 Finding a freelance editor for your novel requires research, and as I said in my post a few weeks ago, one of the ways you can narrow down your options is to know which kind of edit you’re looking for.
-However, different people use different terms for different kinds of edits, so I’ll try to give you the most accurate portrayal of editing types as I can.
+In researching different editing styles, I have realized just how confusing distinguishing them can be.
+Different people use different terms for different kinds of edits, so I’ll try to give you the most accurate portrayal of editing types as I can from what I have personally learned.

 Manuscript Assessment/Developmental Edit